What changes are happening?

 We are making a series of reforms to A levels in England in the coming years.

 Consultation on New A Level Regulatory Requirements

-In October we published our consultation on the new regulatory arrangements for A levels.
-This consultation will close on 17th January 2014.
+In October we published our consultation on the new regulatory arrangements for A levels which closed on 17th January 2014.

 The consultation includes proposals for subject-by-subject arrangements that put in place a better balance between exam and non-exam assessment, or coursework, for the 14 subjects being revised ready for first teaching in 2015.
 We have proposed that A levels only include non-exam assessment in subjects where it is necessary to assess the required skills.
 Otherwise assessment will be by exam only.